- Concrete Countertop Home

 - Use a high-gloss sealer to create a reflective surface

 If you’re looking for a more traditional countertop, brown is a good color.
 Brown countertops can be colored integrally or topically stained for a rich, earthy tone.
 Many people opt for brown because it can be used to create a look similar to natural stone.
-Brown and other natural colors are also know for bringing warmth to a home’s décor.
+Brown and other natural colors are also known for bringing warmth to a home’s décor.

 Design ideas for brown countertops: